ephemera2015/nml-swc/readme.md

     otherwise wo assume you are specifying a output directory and the output filename will be output+somefile +'.swc'

-    if input is somefile.nmx and there are more than one nml files in nmx,you'd better specify output a directory,or results will overridden
     radius default is 1.0 if don't specify a value